-Six of the seven species of sea turtles are endangered or at risk of becoming endangered.
-Only about 1 in 1,000 baby sea turtles will make it to adulthood.
+It is currently estimated that only 1 in 10,000 baby sea turtles will make it to adulthood.
 The natural obstacles faced by young and adult sea turtles are staggering, but it is the increasing threats caused by humans that are driving them to extinction.

 In 2010, Fabien began work in El Salvador, collaborating with VIVAZUL (Live Blue), an El Salvadorian conservation organization dedicated to protecting sea turtles.
-With the Ocean Learning Center, he focused efforts on restoring sea turtle populations with the tortuguero communities in El Salvador.
+He focused efforts on restoring sea turtle populations with the tortuguero communities in El Salvador.

 The FCOLC established hatcheries for rescued eggs and developed alternative sources of income for the local community while extending the outreach via educational programs to help save and release as many hatchlings as possible in multiple locations in El Salvador.

-The program works with women from local communities to build and maintain women-owned and operated facilities responsible for conducting sea turtle research, conservation and education.
+Our program works with women from the local communities to build, maintain, and operate the facilities utilized for conducting sea turtle research, conservation and education.